shepherdjerred/macos-cross-compiler/README.md

 ![A picture of Tux holding a red apple](./assets/256.png)

 This project allows you to cross-compile code on Linux that will be executed on macOS.
+This can be very useful for CI environments where you want to build for macOS, but you don't want to go through the trouble (and cost) of setting up a macOS environment.

+This project formed the basis of my work at [Posit](https://posit.co) (formerly RStudio) to provide macOS binaries for R packages through [Posit Public Package Manager](https://p3m.dev).

 It supports:

 * ✅ C
 * ✅ C++
 * ✅ Fortran
-* ✅ Rust
+* ✅ Rust (through Zig)

+Support for Objective C and Objective C++ may work out-of-the-box, but this is not tested.

 > [!NOTE]
 > This project is focused on supporting newer versions of macOS and C, C++, Fortran, and Rust.
 Versions older than macOS 13 (Ventura) are not well tested, though they _should_ work fine.

+macOS system libraries and headers are provided with the Docker image.
+This should be suitable for compiling standalone macOS programs and possibly native macOS applications.

 The cross-compilers are available as a Docker image.
 This is easiest way to distribute the project since there are so many host dependencies.
 If you are interested in using this without Docker, you should take a look at [osxcross](https://github.com/tpoechtrager/osxcross) which forms the base of this project.